PSU-ICDS/icds_docs/docs/accounts/paid-resources.md

 PIs can have multiple accounts and allocations, with different user lists, paid by different sources of funds, for different research projects.

+## Storage offerings

+Paid storage is available as group or archive storage.

+**Group storage** is shared storage that is mounted to the cluster, meaning the files can be accessed and modified in place.
+This storage is intended for use within computing jobs and can be shared with a specified group of individuals.

+Group storage membership can be managed by you through the use of [User Managed Groups](accounts/managing-storage.md). or by requesting that members be added to the storage's collab group by emailing us at
+<icds@psu.edu>.

+**Archive storage** is shared storage that is separate from the computing resource.
+This storage is intended for long term file storage and files need to be transferred out before they can be accessed or modified.

 ## Prices

 Prices for different compute nodes are set proportional to the cost of the hardware,